 – Bob Brown

-Now in its fourth year, Tarkine in Motion has become one of Australia’s largest environmental arts projects, using the creative power of art to alert the world to the plight of a threatened wilderness - takayna / Tarkine.
+Now in its fifth year, Tarkine in Motion has become one of Australia’s largest environmental arts projects, using the creative power of art to alert the world to the plight of a threatened wilderness - takayna / Tarkine.

 For three days, artists and volunteers will operate out of ten base camps located across the 495,000 hectares of takayna /Tarkine.
 From the small shack town of Arthur River on the northwest coast, Corinna on the stunning Pieman River, the remote coastal stretch between Sandy Cape and Rupert Point to the ancient, threatened rainforests scheduled for imminent logging.